2020 Rules and Regulations

 Overall Appearance: 10 points

-There will be 3 judges for a maximum of 300 points (maximum of 100 points per judge).
+There are 3 judges for a maximum of 300 points (maximum of 100 points per judge).

 ACROBATIC/GYMNASTICS Controlled acrobatic or gymnastics movements involving flexibility and balance.
 Routine must include dance technique, choreography, and fluid moves.